shadow/shadow/docs/design_2x.md

 applications as Linux processes, but runs them in the context of a discrete-event network simulation.

-Shadow's version 2 design in summarized in the following sections.
+Shadow's version 2 design is summarized in the following sections.
 Please see the end of this document for references to published design articles with more details.